 20% of the nameplate for off-shore wind.

-Steady-State Needs Assessments, Solutions Studies, and NPCC Area Review Analyses
+Further explanations of the decision to apply a certain maximum power rating for different types of system planning studies are described in the following subsections.

+Transmission Steady State Needs Assessments and Solutions Studies

 The Summer Qualified Capacity value is used to represent a machine's maximum real power output (MW) for all load levels studied except for Light Load (when applicable) and Minimum Load Studies.
 QC is used in these studies because QC represents the recently demonstrated capability of the generation.
 The QC value is the maximum Capacity Supply Obligation that a resource may obtain in the Forward Capacity Market.
 Any requested reduction in obligation from a resource’s QC is subject to a reliability review and may be rejected for reliability reasons.
 The Capacity Network Resource Capability acts as an approved interconnection capability cap within the Forward Capacity Market that limits how much a resource could increase its QC without an Interconnection Request.
 In other words, QC cannot exceed CNRC.
 Because QC corresponds to the recently demonstrated capability, as opposed to CNRC which is the upper limit of the capacity capability of a resource, using QC instead of CNRC does not overstate the amount of capacity that could potentially be obligated to provide capacity to the system.

-For reliability analysis conducted at Light Load and Minimum Load Levels, the generator's Summer NRC value (maximum MW output at or above 50 degrees) is used.
-Some generators have higher individual resource capabilities at 50 degree ratings compared with 90 degrees.
-Therefore, using 50 degree ratings allows a smaller number of resources to be online to serve load.
+For reliability analysis conducted at Light Load and Minimum Load Levels, the generator's Summer NRC value (maximum MW output at or above 50° F) is used.
+Some generators have higher individual resource capabilities at 50° F ratings compared with 90° F. Therefore, using 50° F ratings allows a smaller number of resources to be online to serve load.
 The fewer the number of resources online, the less overall reactive capability on the system to mitigate high voltage concerns.
 This value is also consistent with the expected ratings of machines at the temperatures that are typically experienced during lighter load periods in the Summer rating period.

-PPA Studies and System Impact Studies
+Other Transmission Planning Steady State Studies

 The generator's Summer NRC value is used to represent a machine's maximum real power output (MW) for all load levels.
 For generator System Impact Studies, using this value ensures that studies match up with the level of service being provided.
 Studying Elective Transmission Upgrades and transmission projects with machines at these ratings also ensures equal treatment when trying to determine the adverse impact to the system due to a project.

-Transient Stability Studies
+Other Transmission Planning Transient Stability Studies

 The generator's Winter NRC value is used to represent a machine's maximum real power output (MW) for all load levels in all stability studies.
-Using the Winter NRC values ensures that stressed dispatches (in terms of limited inertia on the system and internal generator rotor angles) are studied and addressed, therefore ensuring reliable operation of the system in real-time.
+Using the Winter NRC values ensures that stressed dispatches (in terms of limited inertia on the system and internal generator rotor angles) are studied and addressed, therefore ensuring reliable operation of the system in real time.
 This operability is required because real-time power system analysis is unable to identify stability concerns or determine stability limits that may exist on the system.
 These limits are determined in offline operational studies performed in a manner that ensures that they are applicable over a wide range of system conditions, including various ambient temperatures and load levels.

 Forward Capacity Market Studies